Why not enter some details and get an accurate price?

 If you’re an angler, sea fish here for eels, cod, bass and whiting; if you’re a fish fan, buy some of the day’s catch from the fishermen on the beach.
 (And if the sound of music makes you trill, look up the all-year events of the Aldeburgh Music Festival, set up in post-Victorian times by Lowestoft composer Benjamin Britten.)

-More trilling should be possible at Southwold, ‘Suffolk’s beer town’, as this is the place where Adnams Brewery is placed and where boozy treats have been produced since the fourteenth century; tours including beer tasting and a bottle to take home run daily.
+More trilling should be possible at Southwold, ‘Suffolk’s beer town’, as this is the place where Adnams Brewery is placed and where boozy treats have been produced since the 14th century; tours including beer tasting and a bottle to take home run daily.

-Also at Southwold – before brewery tour rather than after is probably best – take a tour of the nineteenth century lighthouse right in the centre of town before having a promenade among the potty machinery (you’ll see what we mean when you get there), eateries and mirror walk of Southwold’s award-winning pier.
+Also at Southwold – before brewery tour rather than after is probably best – take a tour of the 19th-century lighthouse right in the centre of town before having a promenade among the potty machinery (you’ll see what we mean when you get there), eateries and mirror walk of Southwold’s award-winning pier.
 From nearby Thorpeness, hire a canoe, kayak, sailing boat or rowing boat out for a punt around Victorian Thorpeness Meare.

 And… back to the AONB.
 The Suffolk Coast and Heaths Area of Outstanding Natural Beauty comes complete with three RSPB reserves to wildlife spot and birdwatch at, including one at Minsmere to watch wading birds wading around while hidden in a hide (watchers, not birds), one along the coast at Orford and one back in Aldeburgh.